 -

-Welcome to the forums(and the game)!
+Welcome to the game and forums!

 -